zemariavg/notist-client/cryptolib/README.md

 NotIST employs AES-GCM encryption to encrypt and decrypt notes, relying on RSA to encrypt and decrypt the AES key used to encrypt the note.

 ### To install cryptolib:
-From the root directory, notist-client/, run:
+From the directory `notist-client/` run:
 ```bash
 pip install .
 ```